-Data from NHS England shows that ethnic minority staff are more likely to be in lower bands.24 The nurses, midwives and nursing associates who are dealing directly with patients are more likely to be in frontline and potentially lower bands.
+Data from NHS England shows that ethnic minority staff are more likely to be in lower bands.35 The nurses, midwives and nursing associates who are dealing directly with patients are more likely to be in frontline and potentially lower bands.
 Therefore this may be a factor leading to ethnic minority professionals being more likely to be exposed to Covid-19 (Ref 3 in the action plan).

-We invited some overseas qualified nurses and midwives to take up temporary registration to increase the numbers of health professionals available to fight the Covid-19 pandemic.
+We have invited some overseas qualified nurses and midwives to take up temporary registration to increase the numbers of health professionals available to fight the Covid-19 pandemic.
 Overseas nurses are more likely to be from ethnic minority backgrounds.
+In January 2021, when we extended applications to the temporary register to additional cohorts of overseastrained nurses, we made it clear that partners across the system need to take full responsibility for protecting professionals from additional risks, including using workforce risk assessments.